andrew/ultimate-awesome/README.md

 - [awesome-devops](https://github.com/barutkin/awesome-devops) - A list of awesome devops resources.
 - [awesome-bigdata](https://github.com/bbauska/awesome-bigdata) - Just big data.
 - [awesome-color](https://github.com/bcks/awesome-color) - An opinionated list of color tools and resources for data visualization and user interface design.
-- [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
-These are content that is personally curated by me and contains the very best of internet.
 - [awesome-bene](https://github.com/bene/awesome-bene) - A curated list of awesome frameworks, libraries, software and resources I use. 🤓.
 - [awesome](https://github.com/BILY5354/awesome) - My GitHub star list.
 - [awesome-perl](https://github.com/bl4ckstack/awesome-perl) - A hand-picked collection of Perl awesomeness to remind the world that Perl never left — it just regex’d itself into the shadows.